 Peeking is a technique of movement in Rainbow Six Siege thanks to which you attempt getting a view of a corner or an angle with the least possible exposure of your body or avoiding overly committing to the engagement.

 Most new players tend to make a crucial mistake in the method used for peeking.
 They try to peek slowly often.
 Don’t do that!

 Your perspective is in the middle of your body (from a side-to-side perspective).
 Thus enemy can potentially see your body before you can see them.

 This is especially the case if you slow peek from a close distance to the obstacle obscuring your view.

-Players frequently commit a mistake of re-peeking the same angle, which is being pre-fired by an enemy.
+Players frequently commit the mistake of re-peeking the same angle, which is being pre-fired by an enemy.

 Instead of immediately re-peeking the same spot, either adjust your peek position (head-height, different peek spot, etc.) or peek once they stop shooting – they have limited ammo after all.

-As an extension on the previous tip - expect your enemy to make the above mistake and take advantage of it.
+As an extension of the previous tip – expect your enemy to make the above mistake and take advantage of it.
 Be the one who pre-fires the last position enemy peeked at.